DoctorHayes/235CppStyle/README.md

 ## Setup for Web Development

-Currently the app supports use with both Python 2.7 and 3.7.
+Currently the app supports use with both Python 2.7.x and 3.x, but development is moving to 3.x.

 * We recommend upgrade pip (the Python package manager) prior to installing the required Python packages.
   -  On Linux or macOS: